72itde/password-generator/readme.md

 # secure password-genereator

-Copied and customized from <https://github.com/calebj0seph/password-generator>
+Copied from <https://github.com/calebj0seph/password-generator> and customized.
+HTML, JS and CSS only.